12 Exercises And Stretches For Frozen Shoulder

 - Slowly twist your body in the opposite direction of your arm.
 If your right arm is affected, twist to your left and vice versa.

-- Twist as far as you can.
+- Twist as far as you can to relieve the shoulder stiffness.
 Do not push yourself too much.

 - Pause for a moment and come back to the starting position.